YuukanOO/seelf/docs/guide/migration.md

 ## From v1 to v2 {#v2}

 ::: warning
-This migration assumes you have **at least one application** on your seelf instance.
-If you do not have any application yet, you **should** remove everything and go back to [installing seelf](/guide/installation).
+This migration assumes you have **at least one application you care about** on your seelf instance.
+If you do not have any application yet, you **should** remove everything and go back to [installing seelf](/guide/installation) since it will be easier.
 :::

 The **seelf** `v2` introduces some breaking changes.
 When coming from the `v1.x.x`, you will need to take manual actions.